vchaindz/vcn/docs/cmd/vcn_notarize.md

 ```
   -a, --attr list     add user defined attributes (format: --attr key=value)
       --hash string   specify the hash instead of using an asset, if set no arg(s) can be used
-  -h, --help          help for unsupport
+  -h, --help          help for notarize
   -n, --name string   set the asset name
   -p, --public        when notarized as public, the asset name and metadata will be visible to everyone
 ```